 10 – Have a budget in mind.
 You’d have to work a fair bit of magic to light up a whole marquee using just £20 worth of lights, but at the same time, don’t feel like you have to go for the really heavy duty, premium ranges either.
 If you’re only going to be using the lights for a one-off event, you don’t need to spend a fortune.
 Low voltage, PVC cable LED fairy lights are relatively inexpensive and are perfect for lighting marquees.
 The really heavy duty, rubber cable ranges are more for permanent outdoor use – great for marquees as well, but if you’re looking to keep spending down, go for a low voltage option (but make sure they’re IP44 rated too, which means they’re suitable for outdoor use, just in case it rains and the marquee gets flooded.
 We really hope this doesn’t happen though.)

-Now we’ve got all that sorted, it’s time to shop for some wedding lights »
+Now we’ve got all that sorted, it’s time to shop for some wedding decorations »